 - Enables the "listqueue" command for everyone

 - Enables all music commands only for the DJ role

 Say you want to only enable NSFW commands for a specific role, just do the following two steps.

 .sm NSFW disable

 - Disables the NSFW module from being used

-- Enables the NSFW module for use in the #NSFW channel
+- Enables usage of the NSFW module for the Lewd role

 Yes, there is a way, in one easy command!

-- This resets the permission chain back to default, with only NSFW disabled
+- This resets the permission chain back to default

 -- Thanks to @applemac for providing the template for this guide